 In the event of an emergency, Federal Work-Study student employees should immediately call 911.
-Offsite supervisors are responsible for reviewing their emergency procedures on the student employee's first day of work.
-If an accident occurs, please email finaid@vt.edu so that our office can initiate a claim.
-Offsite employers will also file their own claims.
+Onsite supervisors are responsible for reviewing their emergency procedures on the student employee's first day of work.
+If an accident occurs, please email finaid@vt.edu so that USFA can initiate a claim.